mozilla-services/tecken/docs/frontend.rst

 .. code-block:: shell

     $ docker run -it tecken_frontend bash
     > yarn outdated                   # will display which packages can be upgraded today
-    > yarn upgrade date-fns   # example of upgrading an existing package
+    > yarn upgrade date-fns --latest  # example of upgrading an existing package
     > yarn add new-hotness            # adds a new package

 When you're done, you have to rebuild the frontend Docker container: